adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 - [ ] Can sign in with Google
 - [ ] Sign-in button shows correct Google branding
 - [ ] Can sign out
-- [ ] User profile created in database on first sign-in
+- [ ] User profile automatically created by Cloud Function on first sign-in
-- [ ] User profile displays in header dropdown
+- [ ] User profile displays in header dropdown with initials
-- [ ] Avatar shows in cursor (from Google profile photo)
+- [ ] User initials show in cursor (colored circle)
 - [ ] Display name shows correctly (from Google account)
 - [ ] Email shows correctly (from Google account)